cyberboy666/cyberboy666_website/_pages/cyberboy666.md

 the _cyberboy666_ pseudonym primarily applies to my experimental video-art project created to explore ecstasy, confusion and decay through lo-fi DIY circuits, discarded VHS and misused video hardware.

+click on each entry for pictures, videos and more info

 ## art projects timeline